Sabir-Ali-Mondal/SAM-ScreenParser/README.md

 Instead of forcing language models to repeatedly interpret screenshots, SAM exposes the desktop as structured, deterministic data that is easier to reason over, more efficient to process, and safer to automate.

-The result is a parser-first architecture where vision is reserved for genuinely visual content, allowing even small local language models to perform reliable desktop automation on ordinary hardware.
+The result is a **parser-first architecture**, where structured UI understanding is the default and vision models are reserved only for genuinely visual tasks.
+This enables reliable desktop automation even with small local language models running on ordinary hardware.